History of Mogadishu: Ajuran Sultanate

 In 1542, the Portuguese commander João de Sepúvelda led a small fleet on an expedition to the Somali coast.
 During this expedition he briefly attacked Mogadishu, capturing an Ottoman ship and firing upon the city, which compelled the sultan of Mogadishu to sign a peace treaty with the Portuguese.

 According to the 16th-century explorer, Leo Africanus indicates that the native inhabitants of the Mogadishu polity were of the same origins as the denizens of the northern people of Zeila the capital of Adal Sultanate.
 They were generally tall with an olive skin complexion, with some being darker.
 They would wear traditional rich white silk wrapped around their bodies and have Islamic turbans and coastal people would only wear sarongs, and wrote Arabic as a lingua franca.
 Their weaponry consisted of traditional Somali weapons such as swords, daggers, spears, battle axe, and bows, although they received assistance from its close ally the Ottoman Empire and with the import of firearms such as muskets and cannons.
 Most were Muslims, although a few adhered to heathen bedouin tradition; there were also a number of Abyssinian Christians further inland.
 Mogadishu itself was a wealthy, and well-built city-state, which maintained commercial trade with kingdoms across the world.
 The metropolis city was surrounded by walled stone fortifications.

 Ajuran Sultanate collapsed in the 17th century due to heavy taxing against their subjects which opened a rebellion.
 The ex-subjects became a new wave of Somali immigrants, the Abgaal, moved both into Shabelle basin and into Mogadishu, and the city's mudaffar dynasty collapsed.
 A new political elite led by Abgaal Yaquub imams, with ties to the new leaders in the interior, moved into Shingaani quarter of the city.
 Remnants of the Ajuran lived in the other key-quarters Xamarweyne.
 Ajuran merchants began to look for new linkages and regional trade opportunities since the Abgaal had commandeered the existing trading networks.

 Early modern period (1700s–1900s)

 Hiraab Imamate

 By the 17th century, the Hiraab Imamate was a powerful kingdom that ruled large parts of southern and central Somalia.
-It successfully revolted against the Ajuran Sultanate and established an independent rule for at least two centuries from the seventeen hundreds and onwards.
+It successfully revolted against the Ajuran Sultanate and established an independent rule for at least two centuries from the seventeen hundreds and onwards.The Imamate was governed by the Yacquub Dynasty, originating from the Hiraab sub clan of the Hawiye in Somalia It was founded by Imam Omar.